 Category Description

 Core Topic(s) Lactation

-Learning Objectives At the end of this week, you will be able to:

-Category Description Describe the development, the structure, and the functional components of the mammary gland.
+Learning Objectives At the end of this week, you will be able to: Describe the development, the structure, and the functional components of the mammary gland.
 Describe the key hormonal influences on development and function.
 Identify similarities and differences in nutrient levels between colostrum and mature human milk, and between mature human milk, whole cow's milk, and human milk substitutes (infant formula).

-Summarize the benefits of breastfeeding for mothers and their babies in a manner that could be included in breastfeeding education for expecting mothers, their partners, and family members.
+Category Description Summarize the benefits of breastfeeding for mothers and their babies in a manner that could be included in breastfeeding education for expecting mothers, their partners, and family members.
 Generate an education plan for new mothers that includes the answers to common questions about milk supply, including what is typical milk production, what is the relationship between infant demand and maternal supply, and the influence of the size of the breast, feeding frequency, pumping, and breast surgeries on milk production.
 Describe maternal steps to prepare the breast, and the basic position of the infant at the breast.
+Describe infant behaviors that indicate readiness to feed, and vitamin supplement recommendations for breastfeeding infants.
 Identify at least two breastfeeding promotion programs that have demonstrated effectiveness at increasing breastfeeding initiation and duration.
 Summarize factors known to be associated with higher and lower rates of breastfeeding, and the gap between current rates and the Breastfeeding Goals for the United States.
 Readings/Media Chapter 6 https://youtu.be/xWPbykBKEMA